tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-29-google-api.markdown

 ---
 <i>Note: This is a work in progress...</i>

-Recently I queried the Google Compute API and found the auth. setup to be difficult to navigate.
+Recently I queried the Google Compute Engine API and found the authentication setup to be difficult to navigate.
 I felt that this process needed a single document example workflow, which I have chosen to publish here.

-<h2>Using .json File</h2>
+This document assumes you've already got a Google Cloud project running.

 Steps:

 1. add service account
-2. download service account json
-3. pick scope
+The service account is typically used for communication from a backend server to the Google Cloud APIs.
+You can create a new service account and download the json credential file by following [Google's documentation][service-account].
+2. enable the associated API
+Different Google Cloud components allow querying via different APIs.
+To make your project's data available via an API this API must first be enabled for your project.
+In our case, we'll use the Google Compute Engine API.
+Go to your project's API dashboard, pick the API you're interested in working with, and enable it.
-4. set googleauth creds
+3. set googleauth creds
-5. create compute service instance
-6. query the instances

-`export GOOGLE_APPLICATION_CREDENTIALS=~/secrets.json`

-Then do include things that you care about.
+There are two methods covered below.
+Both use data from the service account json file along with the `googleauth` gem.
+The scope is a list of API endpoints that your authentication is supposed to be good for.
+The scopes are [listed by Google][scopes] for quick reference.
+4. run your queries
+There are two gems I've used to query google.
+The `gcloud` gem provides more of a high-level administrative view, whereas the `google-api-client` gem gives more granular information.
+Working with the `google-api-client` usually involves creating an instance of the associated service class and then running queries as required.

+<h2>Using .json File</h2>
+Remember that json file you downloaded in step 1?
+The `googleauth` gem can be pointed directly at it by setting an environment variable.
+Then it's `export GOOGLE_APPLICATION_CREDENTIALS=~/secrets.json`

 {% highlight ruby %}
 require 'googleauth'